Zeroth-Order Policy Gradient for Reinforcement Learning from Human Feedback without Reward Inference: Preliminaries

 \textbf{Policy Parameterization:} to address the large state space $\sS$ and action space $\sA$ in most RL problems, we assume access to a parameterized policy network $\mathsf{N}_{\vtheta}: \sS \times [H] \to \mathcal{P}(\sA)$ which takes a state and a decision-making step as input, and then outputs the probability distribution of the next action.
 Here $\vtheta \in \sR^d$ is the policy network parameter vector.
 Each parameter $\vtheta$ through the policy network will induce a policy which we slightly abuse the notation and use $\pi_{\vtheta}$ to denote.

 \textbf{Human Feedback:} The agent has access to human feedback that provides a preference based on the rewards of two trajectories.
 In each episode, the agent can choose two trajectories $\tau_0$ and $\tau_1$ to query human preference: one-bit feedback $o \in\{0,1\}$.
 We assume the preference $o$ is generated according to a known preference model where the probability of the outcome between two trajectories is determined by the difference in their rewards.
 Since the difference is not necessarily a value inside the unit interval, the preference model uses a \emph{link} function $\sigma: \sR \to [0,1]$ to map these differences of rewards to actual probabilities, i.e., where $\tau_1\succ\tau_0$ is the event that the human feedback prefers $\tau_1$ over $\tau_0.$ The human feedback $o,$ therefore, is a random sample from a Bernoulli distribution with $\sP(o = 1) = \sP(\tau_1 \succ \tau_0)$.
 The notion of link function comes from the dueling bandit literature to model preference with latent utility between arms, e.g. see~\citet[Section 3.2]{Bengs21DuelingBanditSurvey}.
 This preference model has been used in dueling bandits~\citep{Bengs21DuelingBanditSurvey,Yue09DuelingBandit,Kumagai17DuelingBandit,Ailon14DuelingBandit} as well as RLHF~\citep{Wang23RLHFP2R}.
-One can see that one specific link function $\sigma$ will define a specific preference model, i.e., replacing $\sigma$ with a logistic function, we recover the Bradley-Terry model~\citep{Bradley52Preference}, which is commonly used in RLHF for both practical~\citep{Christiano17RLHFTRPO, Ouyang22InstructGPT, Rafailov23DPO} and theoretical works~\citep{Du24RLHFPG,Zhan24RLHFOffline,Zhan24RLHF}.
+One can see that one specific link function $\sigma$ will define a specific preference model~\citep{azari2012randomutility}, i.e., replacing $\sigma(\cdot)$ with a logistic function, we recover the Bradley-Terry model~\citep{Bradley52Preference}, which is commonly used in RLHF for both practical~\citep{Christiano17RLHFTRPO, Ouyang22InstructGPT, Rafailov23DPO} and theoretical works~\citep{Du24RLHFPG,Zhan24RLHFOffline,Zhan24RLHF}.
+On the other hand, let $\sigma(\cdot)$ be the cumulative distribution function (CDF) of standard normal distribution, we obtain the \emph{Probit} model~\citep{thurstone1927probit} which has wide application in the study of social choice theory, economy, and psychology~\citep{train2009choice,greene2000econometric}.
+A detailed discussion on other preference models is provided in Section~\ref{sec:relatedwork}.
 The following assumption on the link function is standard in both dueling bandits~\citep{Bengs21DuelingBanditSurvey} and preference-based RL~\citep{Wang23RLHFP2R}.
-One can easily verify that the Bradley-Terry model satisfies this assumption. \begin{assumption} The link function $\sigma(\cdot)$ in the preference model in \eqref{eq:preference-model} is bounded within $[0,1]$ and strictly monotonically increasing on $[-H,H]$ with $\sigma(0) = \frac{1}{2}$. \end{assumption}
+One can easily verify that both the Bradley-Terry and Probit models satisfy this assumption. \begin{assumption} The link function $\sigma(\cdot)$ in the preference model in \eqref{eq:preference-model} is bounded within $[0,1]$ and strictly monotonically increasing on $[-H,H]$ with $\sigma(0) = 1/2$. \end{assumption}